Last Updated on

-This is one of those lovely bedtime storybooks with pictures, for kids.
+This is one of those lovely bedtime storybooks with pictures for kids.
 This book has colourful illustrations and differently shaped pages, with holes showing the caterpillar’s trail through various foods.
 The story goes that one Sunday morning, a red-faced caterpillar hatches from an egg on a leaf and begins to look for food.
-He eats a leaf, but is very hungry.
-He then eats through various foods, in increasing quantities, over the next five days.
+He eats a leaf but is very hungry.
+He then eats various foods, in increasing quantities, over the next five days.
 The caterpillar eats through one apple on Monday, two pears on Tuesday, three plums on Wednesday, four strawberries on Thursday, and five oranges on Friday.
-Then, on Saturday, the caterpillar has a huge feast of one piece each, of a chocolate cake, ice-cream cone, pickle, Swiss cheese, salami, lollipop, cherry pie, sausage, cupcake and watermelon.
-After this, the caterpillar gets a bad stomach ache from eating too much food.
+Then, on Saturday, the caterpillar has a huge feast of one piece each of a chocolate cake, ice-cream cone, pickle, Swiss cheese, salami, lollipop, cherry pie, sausage, cupcake and watermelon.
+After this, the caterpillar gets a bad stomach ache from overeating food.
 The caterpillar feels better on Sunday after he returns to his usual diet of a large green leaf.
 He then spins a cocoon around himself, in which he remains for two weeks.
-After two weeks, the caterpillar emerges from the cocoon, as a beautiful butterfly with colourful wings.
+After two weeks, the caterpillar emerges from the cocoon as a beautiful butterfly with colourful wings.
 This book teaches little children about numbers, names of various foods, days of the week, and the life cycle of a butterfly.

 12. Goodnight Moon